 - Start pasta water to boil and prepare pasta at same time as the following:

-- Heat the oil and butter in a large skillet on medium heat.
+- Heat 1 Tablespoon oil and 2 Tablespoons butter in a large skillet on medium heat.

-- Dredge chicken in seasoned flour, saute in pan, turning once until brown and cooked through (about 4 minutes on each side).
+- Dredge chicken in 2 cups seasoned flour, sauté in pan, turning once until brown and cooked through (about 4 minutes on each side).

 - Remove chicken from pan, place on a plate and cover with foil to keep warm.

-- In the same pan that you cooked the chicken in (leave drippings in pan for flavor), add pancetta, mushrooms, artichoke hearts, garlic and capers.
+- In the same pan that you cooked the chicken in (leave drippings in pan for flavor), add 4 ounces pancetta, 8 ounces mushrooms, 8 ounces artichoke hearts, 2 garlic cloves and 1 Tablespoon capers.

 - Cook until mushrooms, artichoke hearts and pancetta start to turn golden at the edges, stirring occasionally.

 - Turn heat to low while you make the lemon butter sauce.